CLIMATE

 Aridity – a measure of soil dryness that takes into account rainfall and evaporation – is also projected to increase in most Australian wine regions by 2100.

 Declining winter rainfall will put water storages under stress across the country.
-Water conservation - as well as finding new water - will become increasingly critical issues for viticulturists.
+Water conservation – as well as finding new water – will become increasingly critical issues for viticulturists, even at cool-climate southern latitudes like Tasmania.